-At only 22 years old, Alice Chen of Princeton has achieved quite a bit in her life, including six New Jersey State Golf Association individual titles and winning two USGA team championships.
-But, given her plans to turn professional later this season, her recent invitation to compete in the inaugural Augusta National Women’s Amateur in April may prove to be the perfect culmination to her storied amateur career.
+At only 23 years old, Alice Chen of Princeton has achieved quite a bit in her life, including six New Jersey State Golf Association individual titles and winning two USGA team championships.
+But, given her plans to turn professional later this season, her participation in this week's inaugural Augusta National Women’s Amateur in April may prove to be the perfect culmination to her storied amateur career.

 “It is a huge honor, and I am very excited to play in the first women’s championship ever to be held at Augusta National.
 Few people get to be part of a first of anything,” said an exuberant Chen, who graduated from Furman University in 2018 and plans to join the Symetra Tour after the conclusion of the event.